oracle/weblogic-kubernetes-operator/site/architecture.md

 $ docker pull oracle/weblogic-kubernetes-operator:2.0-rc2
 ```

-For more details on acquiring the operator image and pre-requisites or about installing the operator, consult the [Quick Start guide](quickstart.md).
+For more details on acquiring the operator image and prerequisites for installing the operator, consult the [Quick Start guide](quickstart.md).

 The operator registers a Kubernetes custom resource definition called `domain.weblogic.oracle` (shortname `domain`, plural `domains`).
 More details about the domain resource type defined by this CRD, including its schema, are available [here](domain-resource.md).